MicrosoftDocs/PowerShell-Docs/gallery/overview.md

 **PowerShellGet** also requires .NET Framework 4.5 or above.
 You can install .NET Framework 4.5 or above from [here](https://msdn.microsoft.com/library/5a4x27ek.aspx).

+**PowerShell Core** supports many operating systems.
+See [this article](https://blogs.msdn.microsoft.com/powershell/2018/01/10/powershell-core-6-0-generally-available-ga-and-supported/) for a full list.

+Many modules hosted in the gallery will support different OSes and have additional requirements.
+Please refer to the documentation for the modules for more information.

 ## Got a question?
 Have feedback?